-As of June 30, 2021, we had advance ticket sales of \$1.4 billion, including the long-term portion, which included approximately \$0.8 billion of future cruise credits.
-We also have agreements with our credit card processors that, as of June 30, 2021, governed approximately \$1.2 billion in advance ticket sales that had been received by the Company relating to future voyages.
+As of September 30, 2021, we had advance ticket sales of \$1.7 billion, including the long-term portion, which included approximately \$0.75 billion of future cruise credits.
+We also have agreements with our credit card processors that, as of September 30, 2021, governed approximately \$1.5 billion in advance ticket sales that had been received by the Company relating to future voyages.
 These agreements allow the credit card processors to require under certain circumstances, including the existence of a material adverse change, excessive chargebacks and other triggering events, that the Company maintain a reserve which would be satisfied by posting collateral.
 Although the agreements vary, these requirements may generally be satisfied either through a percentage of customer payments withheld or providing cash funds directly to the card processor.
 Any cash reserve or collateral requested could be increased or decreased.
-As of June 30, 2021, we had a reserve of approximately \$800 million with a credit card processor recognized in accounts receivable, net or other long-term assets.
-Additionally, we are required to fund all refunds until further notice and 100% of incoming advance ticket sales deposits with this credit card processor will be withheld and are not expected to be released until the credit card processor's exposure is fully collateralized.
-As of June 30, 2021, the exposure was approximately \$940 million.
-The reserve shortfall of approximately \$140 million will decrease as refunds are funded, cruises are provided and amounts withheld by the credit card processor are allocated to the reserve rather than remitted to the Company.
-We may be required to pledge additional collateral and/or post cash reserves or take other actions that may further reduce our liquidity.
+As of September 30, 2021, we had cash reserves of approximately \$1.2 billion with credit card processors recognized in accounts receivable, net or other long-term assets.
+Subsequent to September 30, 2021, \$388.3 million in cash reserves have been released to the Company.
+We may be required to pledge additional collateral and/or post additional cash reserves or take other actions that may further reduce our liquidity.